microplastics-soren-funk-unsplash

 why to avoid raking leaves

 According to David Mizejewski, a naturalist at the National Wildlife Federation, falling leaves fertilize your yard as they decompose into nutrients.
-"They slowly break down and compost right there at the base of the of the tree of the shrub, right above its root zone, where they return nutrients that the plant can then recycle and reuse next spring," he told
+“They slowly break down and compost right there at the base of the of the tree of the shrub, right above its root zone, where they return nutrients that the plant can then recycle and reuse next spring,” he told USA Today.

 Leaves also provide a home to critters, from earthworms and little pillbugs to salamanders and chipmunks.
 There’s an entire ecosystem living in there!
 The bugs living in these leaves are also a vital food source for birds.

-?
+But what about climate change?
 A lot of the time, people bag up their leaves and toss them out.
 While that might seem harmless, they wind up releasing methane—a greenhouse gas—into the atmosphere.

 “At this time of year, a huge volume of leaves go sit in landfills and produce all of this terrible greenhouse gas,” Mizejewski says.
 “The more we can keep that organic material out of the landfill, the better.”